Connect with us

 Your choice of phono pre-amplifier will also impact the overall sound quality in a significant way.

 Do not spend more on the cartridge than the table.
-A better turntable with the right arm will maximize sound quality with even an inexpensive moving magnet cartridge like a Nagaoka MP-110 – versus a $800 Dynavector on an entry-level turntable.
+Even a restored vintage turntable with the right arm will maximize sound quality with even an inexpensive moving magnet cartridge like a Nagaoka MP-110 – versus a $800 Dynavector on an entry-level turntable.

 Proper set-up of your cartridge is more important than what you spend.
 Clean your records and your stylus.
 Nothing ruins a stylus faster than dirty records.